The Interrelated Nanticoke-Lenape Tribes

-The Confederation mandates member tribes to require a documented blood descent standard for tribal enrollment and, in accordance with tribal spiritual values, to maintain a tribal ban on pursuing the development of casino-style gaming.
+The Lenape Indian Tribe of Delaware and the Nanticoke Lenni-Lenape Tribal Nation of New Jersey are also in an intertribal Confederation, which mandates member tribes to require a documented blood descent standard for tribal enrollment and, in accordance with tribal spiritual values, to maintain a tribal ban on pursuing the development of casino-style gaming.

 Continuing Nanticoke and Lenape Tribal Communities of the Delaware Bay Area

 A Brief Overview

 by John Norwood

 Since the mid nineteenth century, evidence has shown that the indigenous people of the of the eastern Chesapeake and Delaware Bay region did not all migrate out of the area.
 Tribal communities remained intact from the colonial period and continued as distinct, self-isolating, self governing bands.
 Government records, news articles, anthropological inquiries, and archaeological studies demonstrate that two interrelated communities in Delaware, and another in southern New Jersey, maintained their own religious, social, and educational institutions, practiced endogamy, and continued a tribal existence from before the founding of the United States.